ioBroker/ioBroker.javascript/docs/de/blockly.md

 ### Execution by interval
 ![Execution by interval](img/timeouts_interval_en.png)

 This block allows you to execute some action periodically.
-Of course there is a CRON block, but CRON block has a smallest interval one second.
+Of course there is a CRON block, but CRON block has the smallest interval one second.
 This block can execute actions in milliseconds periods.

 If you set the interval too small (under 100ms) it can be, that intervals will be bigger.